remix-run/remix/README.md

 `headers` is a toolkit for working with HTTP headers in JavaScript.

-HTTP headers contain a wealth of information!
+HTTP headers contain a wealth of information:

 - Who is sending this request?
 - What's in the payload and how is it encoded?
 - What is the filename of this file upload?
 - and much, much more!

-The list goes on and on.
 The [built-in JavaScript `Headers` interface](https://developer.mozilla.org/en-US/docs/Web/API/Headers) accepts and gives you strings for everything, which you're probably used to parsing and stringifying manually as needed.
 This library aims to give you a more fluent interface for all of this information.
 Similar to how the DOM gives you programmatic access to HTML documents, `headers` gives you access to HTTP headers.

 ## Installation